 In Tier 2 we can find the following countries: Qatar, Korea, Austria, Belgium, Italy, Finland, Spain, New Zeland, Israel, United Arab Emirates, Saudi Arabia, Czech Republic, Poland, Greece, Slovenia, Russian Federation, Portugal, Argentina… To be more exact, we have 39 countries in this Tier.

 However, this market is dispersed, in terms of culture and language, so there is a need for localization and customization of landing pages, creative visuals, translations etc…

-In Tier 2 we are going to find a wide range of countries around the globe, with lower rates of GDP and HDI, but still a potential target markets when our marketing strategies meet the predispositions of the market with thoughtful planning.
+In Tier 2 we are going to find a wide range of countries around the globe, with lower rates of GDP and HDI, but still, a potential target market when our marketing strategies meet the predispositions of the market with thoughtful planning.